-In August 2017, Baltimore City Schools released its Blueprint for Success which outlines three priority areas for the district: student wholeness, literacy and leadership.
-Principles of restorative practices will be adopted across the district under the student wholeness priority area and 15 schools will receive intensive training in the approach from the International Institute for Restorative Practices, the Community Conferencing Center, and other trained practitioners.
-Baltimore City Schools conducted an application and selection process for the 15 intensive school sites.
+In August 2017, Baltimore City Schools released its Blueprint for Success, which outlines three priority areas for the district: student wholeness, literacy and leadership.
+Principles of restorative practices will be adopted across the district under the student wholeness priority area and 14 schools will receive intensive training and coaching in the approach from trained practitioners.
+Baltimore City Schools conducted an application and selection process for the intensive learning sites.
 Each selected school is creating its own implementation plan tailored to the unique needs of its school community.
-Restorative practices training for the intensive sites began in February 2018.
+Restorative practices training for the intensive sites will begin in April 2018.
 Implementation and budget models are being developed individually for each school.
 This will inform the creation of a standardized RP model and budget moving forward.

 The Restorative Practices Report incorporates both restorative practices theory and practical application by aggregating research, stakeholder feedback and actionable implementation tools into a single body of materials.
-The report comprises a research overview prepared by Johns

-Hopkins Institute of Education Policy; feedback from nearly 400 stakeholders; a robust set of recommendations derived from the research and stakeholder feedback; and an Implementation and Resources Guide, newly developed by City Schools' Office of Social Emotional Learning, Climate and Wellness.
+The report comprises a research overview prepared by Johns Hopkins Institute of Education Policy; feedback from nearly 400 stakeholders; a robust set of recommendations derived from the research and stakeholder feedback; and an Implementation and Resources Guide, newly developed by City Schools' Office of Social Emotional Learning, Climate and Wellness.
 The guide provides practitioners, school leaders, and educators with relevant materials to support trained personnel in implementing restorative practices as a daily practice in their schools.
 An assessment tool developed by City Schools is also included in the guide to provide transparent information on the manner in which RP implementation will be evaluated in schools.
 The tools and materials that informed the public about restorative practices and elicited stakeholder feedback during the planning period are included in Appendix II to assist interested practitioners, researchers and school districts in replicating relevant aspects of the process.